Nemessi10/math_basis_of_ai/README.md

 Various machine learning models are trained and evaluated:
 - **Random Forest**, **XGBoost**, **LightGBM**, **CatBoost**: Popular gradient boosting and ensemble models for regression tasks.
 - **Cross-validation**: The models are trained using 4-fold cross-validation.
 The `train_cv` function evaluates the models using RMSE (Root Mean Squared Error).
-- **Neural Network**: A custom neural network class is implemented using a basic feedforward structure with ReLU and Sigmoid activation functions.
+- **Neural Network**: A custom neural network class is implemented using a basic feedforward structure with ReLU activation function.

 ### 4. Model Evaluation
 The evaluation process involves: